U.S. Department of State Seal

 • Each state/territory has different rules about using a foreign driver’s license and the conditions under which a visitor might have to get an international driver’s license.
 More information about driving rules and regulations is available by state.

-• Texting or holding your phone while driving is against the law in Australia, but you can use a hands-free system to communicate while driving.
+• Texting or holding your phone while driving is illegal in Australia.
+You can use a hands-free system to communicate while driving.

 • For specific information concerning Australian driving permits, vehicle inspection, road tax, mandatory insurance, and the rental and operation of motor vehicles in Australia, visit the Australian Tourist Commission website.

 Public Transportation: Australia has an extensive and safe public transportation network consisting of buses, streetcars, ferries, trains, and subways.
-Metered taxis and ride sharing services are also prevalent.
-Use common sense safety practices, such as guarding valuables and remaining aware of your surroundings, on all public transportation.
+Metered taxis and ride-sharing services are also prevalent.
+Use common sense safety practices, such as guarding valuables and staying aware of your surroundings, on all public transportation.

 See our Road Safety page for more information.

 Maritime Travel: Mariners planning travel to Australia should also check for U.S. maritime advisories and alerts.
-Information may also be posted to the U.S. Coast Guard homeport website, and the NGA broadcast warnings website portal select “broadcast warnings”.
+Information may also be posted to the U.S. Coast Guard homeport website, and the NGA broadcast warnings.

 For additional travel information